flowhub/jsjob-ethereum/README.md

 Proof-of-concept

-* Split off the runner code into its own project/repository
 * Add testcases, including one for the "polyfill" feature
 * Add some example application(s),
 which has some code+data up on IPFS, uses this to compute things